Trans-Europe Express (album)

-Trans-Europe Express (Trans Europa Express) is the sixth studio album by German band Kraftwerk.
+Trans-Europe Express (Trans Europa Express) is the sixth studio album by German electronic band Kraftwerk.
 Recorded in 1976 in Düsseldorf, Germany, the album was released in March 1977 on Kling Klang Records.
 It saw the group refine their melodic electronic style, with a focus on sequenced rhythms, minimalism, and occasionally manipulated vocals.
-The themes include celebrations of the titular European railway service and Europe as a whole, and meditations on the disparities between reality and appearance.
+The themes include celebrations of the eponymous European railway service and Europe as a whole, and meditations on the disparities between reality and appearance.

 Trans-Europe Express charted at 119 on the American charts and was ranked number 30 in The Village Voices 1977 Pazz & Jop critics' poll.
 Two singles were released: "Trans-Europe Express" and "Showroom Dummies".
 The album has been re-released in several formats and continues to receive acclaim as one of the best albums of the 1970s and of all time.
 In 2014, the Los Angeles Times called it "the most important pop album of the last 40 years".